 I know I’m probably coming across really badly

 You will know better than me…

 It seems we do this because we have to.
 Research has shown that female leaders who act in the same way as men are viewed negatively and don’t get the same results.
 Negotiating is seen as being aggressive and being authoritative makes you bossy.
 Women are behaving differently because otherwise they are penalised in a way that man aren’t.
 Jennifer Lawrence wrote about her own experience of not softening her speech in Lena Dunham’s newsletter, Lenny.
-She had given her opinion and it was perceived that she was being hostile when all she had done is deliver it in a straightforward way.
+She gave her opinion and it was perceived that she was being hostile when all she had done is deliver it in a straightforward way.

 So what can we do?

 I find the issues around women and language complex.
 The gender pay gap in the UK reinforces that.
 However, reducing saying sorry unnecessarily and using self-depreciating language feels a good first step.
 Self-awareness is key and understanding our triggers around the language we use helps us change.